kzampog/cilantro/README.md

 - General dimension grid-based point cloud resampling
 - Principal Component Analysis
 - Basic I/O utilities for 3D point clouds (in PLY format, using bundled [tinyply](https://github.com/ddiakopoulos/tinyply)) and Eigen matrices
+- RGBD image pair to/from point cloud conversion utilities

 #### Convex hulls:
 - A general dimension convex polytope representation that is computed (using bundled [Qhull](http://www.qhull.org/)) from either vertex or half-space intersection input and allows for easy switching between the respective representations